kassimariemc/portfolio/README.md

 My Personal Portfolio.
 This source code provides an example of a responsive website.
 This code is optimized for all screen sizes.

 ## Issues to still fix
--nav bar responsiveness
+-navbar brand background height over 767px
--navbar brand background height
+-navrbar nav background width and height under 767px

 ## Included Criteria